yesodweb/yesodweb.com-content/blog/2012/9/improving-warp.md

 one of the child processes for a new TCP connection.

-As many know, Bryan O’Sullivan and Johan Tibell improved the IO manager by using modern system calls, the epoll family on Linux and the kqueue family on BSD/Mac.
+As many know, Bryan O’Sullivan and Johan Tibell improved the IO manager by using modern system calls: the epoll family on Linux and the kqueue family on BSD/Mac.
 The new IO manager was integrated into GHC 7.